Servo Starter Project - Part 1 - PWM

 Then, create a new branch for yourself

-git checkout -b <starter/your-name>
+git checkout -b starter/your-first-name

 Open STM32CubeIDE and open the Servo Part 1 starter project (the directory named p1-pwm).
 Follow the following guide to open an existing project if you do not know how to do so.